 1997: ANA and the National Student Nurses Association recognize May 8 as “National Student Nurses Day.”

-Amid the global COVID-19 pandemic, it is more important than ever to honor the courageous and compassionate work of nurses.
-That’s why ANA selected the theme of “Nurses Make a Difference.”
+Amid the global pandemic, it is more important than ever to honor the courageous and compassionate work of nurses.

 National Nurses Month will focus on supporting and recognizing nurses for their contributions during crises and routine daily care.
 Each week, ANA will be promoting a new theme and activities that celebrate nurses and bolster the profession: